wendy7756/AI-Asset-allocation/README.md

 # Install Node.js dependencies
 npm install

-# Start frontend development server
+# Start frontend development server (with Node.js legacy OpenSSL support)
-npm start
+NODE_OPTIONS="--openssl-legacy-provider" npm start
 ```

-The frontend application will automatically open in the browser, typically at `http://localhost:3000`.
+The frontend application will automatically open in the browser at `http://localhost:3000`.

+**Note**: The `NODE_OPTIONS="--openssl-legacy-provider"` flag is required for compatibility with older Webpack versions in Node.js 17+.

 ## Feature Modules